Yelp/Tron/docs/man_tronctl.rst

 start <job_name>
     Creates a new run of the specified job and runs it immediately.
+    Tron will use the latest version of the code and tron config available for the new run id.

 start <job_run_id>
     Attempt to start the given job run.
 A Job run only starts if no other instance is running.
 If the job has already started, it will attempt to start any actions in the SCH or QUE state.
+    Tron will use the latest version of the code and tron config available for the new run id.

 start <action_run_id>
     Attempt to start the action run.
+    Tron will use the latest version of the code and tron config available for the new run id.

 restart <job_run_id>
     Creates a new job run with the same run time as this job.
+    Tron will use the latest version of the code and tron config available for the new run id.

 retry <action_run_id>
     Re-run an action within an existing job run.
+    Will use the exact same code version and tron config as the previous run.

 rerun <job_run_id>
     Creates a new job run with the same run time as this job (same as restart).
+    Tron will use the latest version of the code and tron config available for the new run id.

 backfill <job_id>
-    Creates a series of start jobs for a sequence of dates.
+    Creates a series of tronctl start commands for a sequence of dates.
     --start-date must be provided for a backfill.

 cancel <job_run_id | action_run_id>